 And this serious skin cancer is no longer considered just an older person's disease.
 Rates are on the rise — especially among people in their teens and 20s — and research shows that the increase may be partly related to ultraviolet (UV) sun exposure during childhood.
-In the United States alone, the percentage of people who develop melanoma has more than doubled in the past three decades.
+In the United States alone, the percentage of people who develop melanoma has more than doubled in the past four decades.

 Melanoma is a type of cancer that begins in the melanocytes — the cells deep within the epidermis (the outermost layer of the skin) whose function is to produce melanin, the pigment that gives skin its color.
 Dark-skinned people have cells that naturally produce a lot of melanin, while fair-skinned people produce much less.

 Melanocytes commonly cluster together to form skin growths called moles (or nevi, in medical terms).
 Most people have several moles — maybe even dozens — and in most cases they don't cause any problems.
 They may be flat or raised, large or small, light or dark, and can appear anywhere on the body.

 Sometimes, though, melanocytes can stop working normally.
 Because of a genetic change (mutation), they can begin growing out of control, sticking together to form lesions or tumors, crowding out healthy cells, and damaging surrounding tissue.
 This condition is known as cancer.